-The APG's Strategic Plan has a stated goal to identify and address the key issues affecting the nature, extent and impact of money laundering and terrorist financing in the Asia/Pacific region.
-The strategies to achieve this goal underpin the APG's programme of typologies work and includes:
+One of the goals in the APG's Strategic Plan is to identify money laundering and terrorist financing trends in the Asia/Pacific region.
+The strategies to achieve this goal include:

 - Developing and maintaining an APG programme of research to identify and analyse priority AML/CFT issues and case studies;

-- Supporting and promoting the work of APG Working Groups to explore and address specific AML/CFT issues in depth; and
+- Supporting and promoting the work of APG project groups to explore and address specific issues; and

-- Supporting and providing education and information exchange programmes to share the findings on identified key issues.
+- Supporting and providing education and information exchange programmes to share the findings of project groups.

-In addition to the APG's Strategic Plan, the APG also has a Strategic Framework for the collection, analysis and dissemination of typologies information for the benefit of APG members and the general public.
-This Framework places a responsibility on APG members and observers to consider and analyse typologies information in four ways:
+In addition to the APG's Strategic Plan, the APG has a strategic framework for the collection, analysis and dissemination of typologies information.
+The framework places a responsibility on APG members and observers to consider and analyse typologies information in four ways:

-Each year APG Typologies Workshops bring together law enforcement experts and regulatory authorities in order to exchange information on significant cases and operations.
-It also provides a vital opportunity for operational experts to identify and describe effective AML/CFT counter-measures.
+Each year typologies workshops bring together law enforcement experts and regulatory authorities to exchange information on cases and operations.
+It also provides an opportunity for experts to identify and describe effective AML/CFT counter-measures.